translate/translate/docs/commands/pofilter_tests.rst

 credits
 -------

-Checks for messages containing translation credits instead of normal. translations.
+Checks for messages containing translation credits instead of normal translations.

 Some projects have consistent ways of giving credit to translators by having a